 The Appearance pages of your Options, Preferences window includes a number of useful options for determining how your envelopes are presented on screen.
-Turning these options on can improve clarity.
 In particular, pay attention to the options to:

-- Show solid edge on time selection highlight (Appearance page).
-Makes the boundaries of the time selection more obvious. - Show guide lines when editing (Appearance page).
+Show solid edge on time selection highlight (Appearance page).
+Makes the boundaries of the time selection more obvious.

+- Show guide lines when editing (Appearance page).
 Facilitates editing. - Draw faint peaks in automation lanes (Peaks/Waveforms page).
-Helps to relate an envelope's position in its own lane to the track's volume level. - Fill automation envelopes (Appearance page): this faintly colors the area below the envelope.
+Can help to relate an envelope's position to the track's volume level. - Fill automation envelopes (Appearance page): this faintly colors the area below the envelope.